XRPLF/XRPL-Standards/XLS-0066d-lending-protocol/README.md

 - **`Amortization`**: The gradual repayment of a loan through scheduled payments that cover both interest and principal over time.
 - **`Repayment Schedule`**: A detailed plan that outlines when and how much a borrower must pay to repay the Loan fLoan.
 - **`Grace Period`**: A set period after the Loan's due date after which the Loan Broker can default the Loan
-- **`Origination Fee`**: A nominal one-time fee the loan broker charges for processing a new loan application.
-- **`Service Fee`**: A recurring nominal charge the Borrower pays during Loan payment.
-- **`Management Fee`**: A percentage fee charged by the Borrower on the loan interest before returning the interest to the Vault.
-- **`Late Payment Fee`**: A penalty charged to the Borrower for failing to make a payment on or before its due date.
-- **`Interest Rate`**: The percentage charged by the loan broker on the loan principal, representing the cost of borrowing.
-- **`Late Interest Rate`**: A higher interest rate applied to overdue loan payments as a penalty for late repayment.
-- **`Closing Interest Rate`**: The final interest rate charged when the Loan is closed or fully repaid.

 ### 1.6.2 Actors